-- 1. There will be a regular specific curriculum session, in order to develop themes and share ideas.
+1. There will be a regular specific curriculum session, in order to develop themes and share ideas.
 During these sessions, pupils regularly work with learning partners or in groups, facilitating respect, cooperation, fairness, sharing and negotiation.
-Through class assembly time and discussions, pupils are also encouraged to participate in discussion to resolve conflicts or set agreed classroom rules or behaviour. - 2.
-Much of the curriculum is delivered through oral and practical activities. - 3.
-Opportunities will be found within other curriculum areas e.g. links with drama and role-play, debate and discussion in literacy, working together in pairs or small groups, improving health in PE, environmental, health and drug issues in science and beliefs, values and practices in RE. - 4.
-We encourage the children to take part in a range of practical activities that promote active citizenship, e.g. charity fundraising, the planning of school special events such as involvement in an activity to help other individuals or groups less fortunate than themselves. - 5.
-We offer children the opportunity to hear visiting speakers, such as health workers, police, fire service and representatives from the local church, whom we invite into the school to talk about their role in creating a positive and supportive community. - 6.
-At playtimes and lunchtimes, opportunities exist for playing co-operatively using play equipment. - 7.
-Where appropriate pupils will record or investigate their work using a variety of mediums including books, internet research, specific adults e.g. medical agencies, police service, fire service etc. This encourages children to develop their learning to enquiring skills and assists in equipping them for adult life.
+Through class assembly time and discussions, pupils are also encouraged to participate in discussion to resolve conflicts or set agreed classroom rules or behaviour.

+2. Much of the curriculum is delivered through discussion and practical activities.

+3. Opportunities will be found within other curriculum areas e.g. links with drama and role-play, debate and discussion in literacy, working together in pairs or small groups, improving health in PE, environmental, health and drug issues in science and beliefs, values and practices in RE.

+4. We encourage the children to take part in a range of practical activities that promote active citizenship, e.g. charity fundraising, the planning of school special events such as involvement in an activity to help other individuals or groups less fortunate than themselves.

+5. We offer children the opportunity to hear visiting speakers, such as health workers, police and fire service whom we invite into the school to talk about their role in creating a positive and supportive community.

+6. At playtimes and lunchtimes, opportunities exist for playing co-operatively using play equipment.

-- 8. Throughout the PSHE and citizenship curriculum, children will have opportunities to explore issues connected with living in a multi-cultural society. - 9.
-Our Praise Class Assemblies celebrate personal achievement and rewards thoughtful, caring behaviour.
+7. Where appropriate, pupils will record or investigate their work using a variety of means including books, internet research, specific adults e.g. medical agencies, police service, fire service etc. This develops curiosity and helps children to be inquisitive in preparation for adult life.
+8. Throughout the PSHE and citizenship curriculum, children will have opportunities to explore issues connected with living in a multi-cultural society.

+9. Our Praise assemblies celebrate personal achievement and reward thoughtful, caring behaviour.